Politics of Libya under Muammar Gaddafi: Jamahiriya sector

 The term Jamahiriya (جماهيرية jamāhīriyyah) is generally translated as "state of the masses".
 It is intended to describe a state following the political philosophy expounded by Gaddafi in his Green Book.
 The term does not occur in this sense in Gaddafi's Green Book itself, although the text does dwell on the concept of the "masses" (جماهير).

 The concept was presented as the materialization of the Third International Theory, proposed by Gaddafi to be applied to the entire Third World.
 The term in practice has only been applied to the Libyan state, of which Gaddafi was the Caid (translated Leader; strict transliteration Qāʾid).
 Although Gaddafi no longer held public office or title after 1980, he was accorded the honorifics "Guide of the First of September Great Revolution of the Socialist People's Libyan Arab Jamahiriya" or "Brotherly Leader and Guide of the Revolution" in government statements and the official press.

 The government of the Great Socialist People's Libyan Arab Jamahiriya declared Libya a direct democracy without political parties, governed by its populace through local popular councils and communes (named Basic People's Congresses).

 Making up the legislative branch of government, this sector comprised Local People's Congresses in each of the 1,500 urban wards, 32 Sha’biyat People's Congresses for the regions, and the National General People's Congress.
 These legislative bodies were represented by corresponding executive bodies (Local People's Committees, Sha'biyat People's Committees and the National General People's Committee/Cabinet).

 Every four years the membership of the Local People's Congresses elected by acclamation both their own leadership and secretaries for the People's Committees, sometimes after many debates and a critical vote.
 The leadership of the Local People's Congress represented the local congress at the People's Congress of the next level and has an imperative mandate.
 The members of the National General People's Congress elected the members of the National General People's Committee (the Cabinet) by acclamation at their annual meeting.

 While there was discussion regarding who would run for executive offices, only those approved by the revolutionary leadership were actually elected.
 The government administration was effective as long as it operated within the directives of the revolutionary leadership.
 The revolutionary leadership had absolute veto power despite the constitutionally established people's democracy and alleged rule of the people.
 The government controlled both state-run and semi-autonomous media, and any articles critical of current policies were requested and intentionally placed by the revolutionary leadership itself, for example, as a means of initiating reforms.
 In cases involving a violation of "these taboos", the private press, like The Tripoli Post, was censored.

-There was no separate defense ministry in Gaddafi's Libya; all defence activities are centralised under the presidency.
+There was no separate defense ministry in Gaddafi's Libya; all defense activities are centralized under the presidency.
 Arms production was limited, due to extensive imports from the Soviet Union, and manufacturers were state-owned.